GabrielYuriRF0/course-react-developing-with-javascript/README.md

 # course-react-developing-with-javascript
-Repository for the Reac with JavaScript course of Alura
+Repository for the React with JavaScript course of Alura